faceincase/faceincase/README.md

 >
 > Algorithms & APIs are my strong sides.
 >
-> Huge experience in Discord and Riot Games API's + a lot of other platforms.
+> Extensive experience with the Discord API, as well as a wide range of AI APIs, including the Anthropic (Claude) API, OpenAI API, few games such as Riot Games API and many other platforms.
 >
 > Written numerous integrations, text-based games, applications, fun small projects, few bigger projects.
 >